 VIMS' annual open house is a fun-filled event for the whole family.
-Join us in Gloucester Point for exhibits, children's activities, seining, lab tours, seafood cooking demonstrations, mini-lectures, and much more.
+Join us in Gloucester Point for exhibits, children's activities, seining, lab tours, seafood cooking demonstrations, mini-lectures, and more.

-We offer guided tours of VIMS on Friday mornings during the summer months, as well as special group tours throughout the year.
+We offer guided tours of VIMS on select mornings during the summer months, as well as special group tours throughout the year.
 The tours are most interesting for adults and older children, and reservations are required.

 The Chefs' Seafood Symposium is an annual educational program for culinary professionals, culinary students, and representatives from the seafood industry and related businesses.
 Participants leave with information, resources, and recipes to help them make more informed seafood choices as well as tastier dishes!